-As customers and consumers expect higher-quality products and excellent customer service, it’s imperative to integrate TQM into supply chain strategy, not silo it and make it a lower-priority item.
+As customers and consumers expect higher-quality products and excellent Customer Relations, it’s imperative to integrate TQM into supply chain strategy, not silo it and make it a lower-priority item.
 As these anecdotes show, the consequences of skipping quality controls hurt business and brand reputation, which is counterproductive to efforts to satisfy the end consumer.
 Instead, companies must heed and incorporate the voice of the customer from the start and weave it into the core aspects of TQM to support a strategy that will ultimately meet the consumers’ needs.

 Victor E. Sower, PhD, CQE, is a distinguished professor emeritus of management at Sam Houston State University in Huntsville, Texas.
 He may be contacted at email@example.com.

 Kenneth W. Green Jr., DBA, is the LeMay professor of management at Southern Arkansas University in Magnolia, Arkansas.
 He may be contacted at firstname.lastname@example.org.